David Lewis Gifford

 David Lewis Gifford (September 18, 1844 – January 13, 1904) was a Union Army soldier in the American Civil War who received the U.S. military's highest decoration, the Medal of Honor.
 He was awarded the Medal of Honor, for extraordinary heroism shown on May 24, 1864, while serving as a Private with Company B, 4th Massachusetts Volunteer Cavalry, at Ashepoo River, South Carolina.
 His Medal of Honor was issued on January 21, 1897.
 He received his Medal of Honor following the steamer the USS Boston running aground on an Oyster bed, leaving 400 individuals within range of Confederate artillery.
 Gifford and four other men - led by George W. Brush - manned a small boat and ferried stranded soldiers to a safe area.

+Life

+Early life

 Gifford was born in Dartmouth, Massachusetts on September 18, 1844, and joined the Army in December 1863.
 He was transferred to the Navy in June 1864, and was discharged with the rank of ordinary seaman in August 1865.

-In 1876 Gifford was the captain on a whaling ship that saved the lives of several passengers on the Strathmore, which had run aground near Madagascar in the Indian Ocean.
+David Lewis Gifford was born to Mercy Kendrick and David Gifford in a farmhouse at the head of the Apponagansett River.
+He lost two of his siblings within a few weeks, however his sister Amy survived to adulthood.
+When Gifford was 16 he took out his protection papers, indicating he was about to go to sea.
+This may have been influenced by the fact that his neighbors - the Wings - were well known in the whaling industry.

+Civil war service

+Three years after taking out his protection papers, at the age of nineteen, Gifford enlisted with the Four Regiment Massachusetts Volunteer Cavalry, Company B. Under Major David B. Keith.
+The company was newly raised and composed mostly of New Bedford area men.
+Giffords father, who was often on the Dartmouth militia rolls, died of heart disease a month after Gifford enlisted.
+Gifford signed his enlistment paper on November 3, 1863.
+On March 20, 1864, his unit sailed out of Boston aboard the steamer Western Metropolis.
+The steamer arrived at Hilton Head, South Carolina on April 1, 1864, where they were assigned to the department of the South headquartered there.
+In Giffords company was also John H. Ricketson, a clerk from Dartmouth who had transferred from Company F 3rd MV Infantry.
+Giffords company was organized and sent to the front following President Lincoln's calls for 200,000 men on February 1 and March 14, 1864, along with the 5th cavalry regiment and 3 light battalions, 5 regiments, and 9 infantry companies - all from Massachusetts.